 Along the quarter-mile promenade sit an array of dining opportunities, spanning everything from multi-course fine cuisine to on-the-go hot dogs and pizza windows.

 91 – Cheer for Orlando City SC at Exploria Stadium

-While football and basketball might bear the brunt of the spotlight in terms of American sports, soccer fans are as passionate as any, and the atmosphere at an Orlando City SC soccer game will prove it.
+While football and basketball might bear the brunt of the spotlight in terms of American sports, soccer fans are as passionate as any — and the atmosphere at an Orlando City SC soccer game will prove it.

 92 – Have fun at Nona Adventure Park

-For proof why Orlando is often considered the so-called ‘water sports capital of the world’, look no further than Nona Adventure Park.
+For proof why Orlando is often considered the so-called “water sports capital of the world,” look no further than Nona Adventure Park.

 93 – Meet the locals at the Winter Park Farmers’ Market

-96 – Spend a day on a world-class golf course
+95 – Spend a day on a world-class golf course

-97 – Eat at the city’s best restaurant: The Melting Pot
+96 – Eat at the city’s best restaurant: The Melting Pot

-If you’ve only got time for one dine-in restaurant, make it The Melting Pot, a venue famous for its specialty cheese, chocolate, and broth fondues.
+If you’ve only got time for one dine-in restaurant, make it The Melting Pot, a venue famous for its specialty cheese, chocolate and broth fondues.

 For a cheesy overload, the Quattro Formaggio awaits.

-98 – Dance to warm up at ICEBAR Orlando
+97 – Dance to warm up at ICEBAR Orlando

 Sick of roasting in the Floridian heat?
 Then there’s no better medicine than a cold beer in an even colder bar.

 99 – Fell the nostalgia at Player 1 Video Game Bar

 The nostalgia will be flowing, and with a fully-stocked bar, so will the drinks.
-Make it part of the bar-hopping route or spend an entire night here, either way, it’s an awesome time!
+Make it part of the bar-hopping route or spend an entire night here.
+Either way, it’s an awesome time!